 - Back up photos.
 I use both Amazon Drive (free photo storage with Amazon Prime) and a large External Hard Drive, as well as Carbonite automatic backups for my computer… but I’m obsessive about keeping all my pictures safe!

 - Periodically print photos and photo books to decorate your house and give as gifts!
-The service I use the most is CVS Photo (just make sure to choose the highest quality printing option), but I also dig Canvas World, Walgreens Photo, and MixBook.
+The service I use the most is CVS Photo (just make sure to choose the highest quality printing option), but I also dig AdoramaPix, Canvas World, Art to Frames, Walgreens Photo, and MixBook.

 An Even Higher Level of Photos: